By MusicDistribute

 How to Get Your Music on Apple Music as an Artist

-Getting your original music on Apple Music as a working artist is more involved than personal uploads, but it’s absolutely worth doing if you’re serious about building a fanbase.
-The key is understanding that Apple doesn’t want to deal with individual artists—they work with distributors who handle the technical stuff.
+Getting your original music on Apple Music as a working artist is more involved than personal uploads, but the core rule is straightforward: Apple works with distributors, not direct artist uploads, for public releases.

 Why Distributors Exist (And Why You Need One)